(1) The members of each of the merging companies must be able, during the period specified below—

 (b) ending on the date of,

-the first meeting of the members, or any class of members, of the company for the purposes of approving the
+the first meeting of the members, or any class of members, of the company for the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.